gumberss/FinanceControlGameinator/README.md

 ## Technical Objective

-There are innumerable possible features in this kind of game but the objective of this project is create a game incrementally with the decisions and trade-offs documented, well architectured, and running in production in a short period of time.
+There are innumerable possible features in this kind of game, but the objective of this project is creating a game incrementally with the decisions and trade-offs documented, well architected, and running in production in a short period of time.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap